Beaver Local High School: Athletic facilities

 The Mangano Athletic Complex is the primary facility for weightlifting and training for all sports.
-Pastore Field at Fighting Beaver Stadium, just south of the high school, is used for football and soccer games.
+Pastore Field at Fighting Beaver Stadium, just south of the high school, is used for football and soccer games; football program alumni and NFL player Derek Wolfe donated funding for upgrades to the stadium, including artificial turf.
 A gymnasium inside the school is used for basketball, volleyball, and wrestling.
 In addition, there are baseball, softball, and soccer fields, tennis courts, and a track on campus.
 Off-campus facilities include the YMCA for swimming, Tri-State Lanes for bowling, Beaver Creek Meadows Golf Course for boys golf, and Turkana Golf Course for girls golf.